thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 ##### String validity

-The location of the ending ''' or """ doesn't matter, the only thing which matters is that **it should exist**.
+The location of the ending triple quote doesn't matter, the only thing which matters is that **it should exist**.
 The value of a documentation string is in between the starting and ending triple quotes.

 Take the following strings as an example, `'this is a string', "this is a string", "'this is a string", '"this is a string', """ this is 'a string '""", '"""hi'`

 These all are *valid* strings, they start and end with the same quote.
-If a string starts and ends with a single quote, then a double quote can be part of the string, the same is true vice versa.
+If a string starts and ends with a single quote, then any number of double quotes can be part of the string, the same is true vice versa.

-But, when the string starts with a single quote, but has no ending single quote, it is a syntax error. `'"sherlock"` is an invalid string, so is `"sherlock''`, because both of these strings do not start and end with the same quote.
+But, when the string starts with a single quote, but has no ending single quote (or has more than one single quote), it is a syntax error. `'"sherlock"` is an invalid string, so is `"sherlock''`, because both of these strings do not start and end with the same quote.

 ## Indentation